Understanding Refs

 This guide explains how they work and shows some basic recipes.

-Basics
+# Basics

-A ref is like a pointer.
+A ref is like a pointer that has .val and .set(val)

 const r = $(0)

-console.log('val is', r.val) // val is 0
+print('val is', r.val) // val is 0

-console.log('val is', r.val) // val is 1
+print('val is', r.val) // val is 1

 const r = $(0)

-r.watch(n => console.log('val is', n))
+r.watch(n => print('val is', n))

-r.val = 3 // val is 3
+r.value = 3 // val is 3

-r.val++ // val is 4
+r.value++ // val is 4

-You can adapt it to another value.
+You can .adapt() it to another value.

 const r = $(0)